Zeus097/Fitness-Data-Analyzer/README.md

 ### Fitness Data Analyser is a School Project.
 This code was taken in an unfinished state by my lecturer in order to practice on an already started project.
 Operations are described.

+    importing the provided code from my lecturer to start its modification.

 * Edited the “welcome” print with adding “the newline character” that helps in formatting your code - start one line below, for better readability.

 * Completed “calculate_bmi” function, by adding variable for the height, to convert in centimetres, then a calculation for body_mass_index(dmi).